GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 The system to fulfill the goals that we have identified will use the Google Maps service to locate cars,users,operators and recharging stations and to provide the clients with navigation information.
 The system will rely on PayPal as a payment system.
 The system will provide operators of the company with the information needed for the maintenance of the vehicle but won’t be worried about the effective fulfillment of the maintenance task.
-The system won’t be able to check if a car is parked in a safe area or not, but
+The system will be able to check if a car is parked in a safe area but won’t be able to check if the car is correctly parked according to laws, anyway data concerning car usage are collected and therefore it is possible to get to the physical person who committed the illicit.

 ### Domain properties and assumptions